kabaddiPy/kabaddiPy/docs/pbp-functions/index.md

 ### `load_pbp(season, match_id)`

 Retrieves the play-by-play (PBP) event data for a given match, detailing every event such as raids, tackles, and scores in a structured DataFrame.

+---

+#### NOTE

+This is an overview page.
+For detailed information for these functions, refer to their individual pages.
+Or refer to the [function index](/kabaddiPy/function-index.html)